dinaashraf20003/Buy_It/README.md

 Project details:
-- Users can view products in the home page and the can view each product’s page for more details.
+- Users can view products in the home page and they can view each product’s page for more details.
 - Users can create accounts.
 - Users can track their orders using “My orders” page